smlab-niser/tirtha-docker/README.md

     3.2 Use following command ```sudo docker compose up```, to build and run the image tirtha-web and tirtha-deb.

     3.3 After image build is complete, user can attach the shell with either of the containers.
 For the web-site tirtha-web container is required.
-And it can be attached with the this command. ```sudo docker exec -it tirtha-web-1 bash```
+And it can be attached with the this command. ```sudo docker exec -it container_name```.
+    To find the container name use the following command ```sudo docker ps```.

 4. Users can check Tirtha-related logs at /var/www/tirtha/logs/ and logs for system packages, like RabbitMQ, using journalctl.
 Postgres logs are available using ```sudo docker logs --details container_name```.